RAM drive

-A RAM drive (also called a RAM disk) is a block of random-access memory (primary storage or volatile memory) that a computer's software is treating as if the memory were a disk drive (secondary storage).
-RAM drives provide high-performance temporary storage for demanding tasks and protect non-volatile storage devices from wearing down, since RAM is not prone to wear from writing, unlike non-volatile flash memory.
+A RAM drive (also called a RAM disk) is a block of random-access memory (primary storage or volatile memory) that a computer's software treats as if the memory were a hard disk drive or solid-state drive (secondary storage).
+RAM drives provide high-performance temporary storage for demanding tasks and protect non-volatile storage devices from wearing down, since RAM is not prone to wear from writing, unlike non-volatile flash memory as used in solid-state drives.

 It is sometimes referred to as a virtual RAM drive or software RAM drive to distinguish it from a hardware RAM drive that uses separate hardware containing RAM, which is a type of battery-backed solid-state drive.

-Historically primary storage based mass storage devices were conceived to bridge the performance gap between internal memory and secondary storage devices.
-In the advent of solid-state devices this advantage lost most of its appeal.
-However, solid-state devices do suffer from wear from frequent writing.
-Primary memory writes do not so or in far lesser effect.
-So RAM devices do offer an advantage to store frequently changing data, like temporary or cached information.
+RAM drives were originally conceived to bridge the performance gap between primary memory and secondary storage devices.
+With the advent of solid-state drives this advantage was reduced.
+However, solid-state drives suffer from wear from frequent writing.
+RAM does not suffer this damage or does so far less, so RAM devices still offer an advantage to store frequently changing data, like temporary or cached information.

 Performance

 The performance of a RAM drive is generally orders of magnitude faster than other forms of digital storage, such as SSD, tape, optical, hard disk, and floppy drives.
 This performance gain is due to multiple factors, including access time, maximum throughput, and file system characteristics.

 File access time is greatly reduced since a RAM drive is solid state (no moving parts).
 A physical hard drive, optical (e.g, CD-ROM, DVD, and Blu-ray) or other media (e.g. magnetic bubble, acoustic storage, magnetic tape) must move the information to a particular position before reading or writing can occur.
 RAM drives can access data with only the address, eliminating this latency.

 Second, the maximum throughput of a RAM drive is limited by the speed of the RAM, the data bus, and the CPU of the computer.
 Other forms of storage media are further limited by the speed of the storage bus, such as IDE (PATA), SATA, USB or FireWire.
 Compounding this limitation is the speed of the actual mechanics of the drive motors, heads, or eyes.

-Third, the file system in use, such as NTFS, HFS, UFS, ext2, etc., uses extra accesses, reads and writes to the drive, which although small, can add up quickly, especially in the event of many small files vs. few larger files (temporary internet folders, web caches, etc.).
+Third, the file system in use, such as NTFS, HFS+, UFS, ext2, etc., uses extra accesses, reads and writes to the drive, which although small, can add up quickly, especially in the event of many small files vs. few larger files (temporary internet folders, web caches, etc.).

 Because the storage is in RAM, it is volatile memory, which means it will be lost in the event of power loss, whether intentional (computer reboot or shutdown) or accidental (power failure or system crash).
 This is, in general, a weakness (the data must periodically be backed up to a persistent-storage medium to avoid loss), but is sometimes desirable: for example, when working with a decrypted copy of an encrypted file, or using the RAM drive to store the system's temporary files.